matte97p/Portfolio/README.md

 [PSR 12 DOCS][psr12-docs]
 This section of the standard comprises what should be considered the standard coding elements that are required to ensure a high level of technical interoperability between shared PHP code.

+[Angular coding style][angular-naming-docs]
+Each guideline describes either a good or bad practice, and all have a consistent presentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- MARKDOWN LINKS & IMAGES -->